Optionals

 Default values

-The special thing about optional, nullable and nullish is that the schema functions accept a default value as the second argument.
+The special thing about optional, nullable, nullish and undefinedable is that the schema functions accept a default value as the second argument.
 Depending on the schema function, this default value is always used if the input is undefined or null.

 import * as v from 'valibot';